keithalewis/math/wc.md

 Saunders Mac Lane invented it to unify common themes shared by many mathematical objects.

+Category Theory involves _objects_ and _arrows_ from one object to another.
+The discipline of defining mathematical concepts using them clarifies classical definitions.
+One surprising result is that set membership cannot be defined using only objects and arrows.

+I'm sure Sammy and Saunders had no idea that Category Theory would become the basis for modern functional programming languages.
+Classical logic casually uses $\forall$ and $\exists$ to quantify over propositions that are either true of false.
+It turns out it is sometimes not possilbe to write a computer program to determine this.

+A truely astounding result is the Curry-Howard correspondence.
+Proofs using the axioms of Hilbert stye deduction for intuitional logic are the "same" as a the computational model of lambda calculus.

+Math true false statemts caveats. !!!

+"equal" is a problem

+"equivaltent" is better

+HOTT

 ## Set

 Everything in classical mathematics is a _set_.
 Logicians are